trentm/node-bunyan/README.md

 # Current Status

 Basic functionality there.
-Still a fair amount of planned work... most importantly the clarifying of required and suggested fields.
+Still a fair amount of planned work, but I'm using it for some production services.

 Currently supports node 0.4+, but I'll probably make the jump to node 0.6+ as a base soonish.